National Institutes of Health

 - The primary NIH organization for research on Premature Babies is the National Institute of Child Health and Human Development

 Each year, nearly 500,000 babies are premature, or preemies.
 That's 1 of every 8 infants born in the United States.
-A premature birth is when a baby is born before 37 complete weeks of pregnancy.
+A premature birth is when a baby is born before 37 completed weeks of pregnancy.
 A full-term pregnancy is 40 weeks.

 Important growth and development occur throughout pregnancy - especially in the final months and weeks.
 Because they are born too early, preemies weigh much less than full-term babies.
 They may have health problems because their organs did not have enough time to develop.
 Preemies need special medical care in a neonatal intensive care unit, or NICU.
 They stay there until their organ systems can work on their own.